AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 However, :ref:`as we've learned before <Adv_Ada_Partial_Full_View_Limited>`,
 we may actually declare a type as :ada:`limited private` in the public part of a package, while its full view is nonlimited.
-In this case, the limited type is not consider explicitly limited anymore.
+In this case, the limited type is not considered explicitly limited anymore.

 For example, if we make the full view of the :ada:`Rec` nonlimited (by removing the :ada:`limited` keyword in the private part), then the :ada:`Rec`